Indiana workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Indiana businesses to provide workers’ compensation insurance to their employees, with certain exceptions.

-Who needs workers’ compensation in Indiana?
+Who needs workers’ compensation insurance in Indiana?

 Each state has different workers’ compensation laws, and in Indiana, workers’ compensation insurance is mandatory for all employers, with a few exceptions.